Soumyojyotisaha/-Code-Wale-Bhaiya-/README.md

 npm run build
 ```
 ## 5. Load the Extension
-1.Open Google Chrome and go to chrome://extensions.
+   1. Open Google Chrome and go to chrome://extensions.
-2.Enable "Developer mode" at the top right corner.
+   2. Enable "Developer mode" at the top right corner.
-3.In the Developer options, click on "Load unpacked."
+   3. In the Developer options, click on "Load unpacked."
-4.Select the build/ folder from the repository.
+   4. Select the build/ folder from the repository.

 ## 6.Usage
 Once the extension is loaded, you can use it to get code suggestions and solutions for programming questions on supported platforms.